 We’ve just completed our 2017 organic certification, following all the rules and documenting our compliance with organic best practices.
 The onsite unannounced inspection will happen soon.

 The rainy summer has produced a bountiful Shiitake mushroom crop and we picked 40 pounds last week.
-We’ve delivered fresh organic mushrooms, cucumbers, basil, eggs, and lettuce to Tilly and Salvy’s farmstand in Natick.
+We’ve delivered fresh organic mushrooms, cucumbers, basil, and lettuce to Tilly and Salvy’s farmstand in Natick.

 Hopefully this gives you a sense of everything that has consumed us nights and weekends, reducing my writing time.
 I promise to do better in the Fall!